atrainag/img2turtlecode/README.md

 # Image to Turtle Code

 This project turns an image of any size into a turtle code.
 Where if you run the turtle code it will draw the image out pixel by pixel.
 It is pretty slow if the color have too much detail.
-It took around an hour to finish a 200x200 pixel image so I think I will improve it later.
+It took a few hour to finish a 200x200 pixel image so I think I will improve it later.

 # Dependency